AbcAeffchen/SepaUtilities/README.md

 to your composer.json.

 ###Direct download###
-If you don't use Composer, you also can download `SepaUtilities.php` and just include it into your PHP files.
+If you don't use Composer, you can download `SepaUtilities.php` and just include it into your PHP files.
 Make sure you use the namespace `AbcAeffchen\SepaUtilities\`.

 ##The utilities##